-Our small appliances expert testers know the importance of an operational kettle – especially first thing in the morning!
-Our rigorous test method looks at a kettle's energy consumption, boil time and noise levels, as well as its ease of use.
+Our testers know the importance of an operational kettle – especially first thing in the morning!
+They've developed a rigorous test method that looks at a kettle's energy consumption, noise levels, how quickly it boils and how easy it is to use so that you can buy a great kettle at a price that suit you.

 There are a huge number of electric kettles on the market, and we can't test them all.
 When we narrow down our buy list, we usually look at ones with features such as variable temperature settings (useful for brewing specialty teas).
 We may also include the occasional budget brand, and we try to feature kettles made from a range of materials, including stainless steel, glass and plastic.

 We store the water and kettles together overnight in our lab, so that the temperature is maintained at a constant level.
 Each kettle is tested with one litre of water.

-As the kettle boils, we measure noise levels and record the reading around halfway through the boiling cycle.
+As the kettle boils, we measure noise levels from the kettle, and record the reading around halfway through the boiling cycle.
 We also record the total energy used and the time taken for the kettle to switch off automatically after the boiling cycle.

 For kettles with variable temperatures, we assess accuracy at each setting.

 Ease of use